12 Comments

 4. I would also like to know more about avocado oil and sunflower oil as well.
 I’ve read before to use peanut oil for deep frying but there’s no info on this, either.

-5. Au Naturel Mel says:
+5. blank Au Naturel Mel says:

 I’m surprised that temperature wasn’t mentioned here…it does make a difference.
 Mel at fattyliverdietguide

-6. freedomdove says:
+6. blank freedomdove says:

 I use coconut oil for the occasional deep-frying I do (very infrequent).
 I use unrefined Tropical Traditions “Gold Label” for eating raw, baking, and making homemade personal-care products but I use their hexane-free, mechanical-pressed, refined coconut oil for the deep frying since it has a higher smoke point and doesn’t have a heavy coconut flavor and scent.
 It works great and doesn’t smoke at all (at 350-375 degrees).
 I can reuse the oil several times because I strain it and it takes a long time to degrade.